lin-jennifer/site-academic/content/courses/Rggplot/_index.md

 |`ideo3`|Ideology 3 category|
 |`Age`|Respondent Age|

-You may access the data and all the course materials in the esction below.
+You may access the data and all the course materials in the section below.

 # Course Materials